Cognitive-Behavioral Therapy (CBT)

 We’ll use worksheets to identify automatic thoughts, identifying beliefs, and testing your thoughts to develop rational thoughts.

 Finally, you’ll feel better as you replace negative thoughts, habits, and behaviors with positive ones.

 Using worksheets, we will look at the situation, automatic thoughts, emotions and create an alternative response and outcome to create a new reality for you.
 Using mindfulness skills, we’ll guide you and expose situations that cause negative thoughts to make new beliefs.
-If you are experiencing trauma or flashbacks from a disturbing event that you can’t seem to move past, we will help you through that using EMDR and EFT.

 Spoiler alert: Making changes won’t be easy.

 To get the most out of sessions, you must be ready and willing to spend time and effort analyzing your thoughts and behaviors… and completing the homework.
 Your active involvement is key to your success.